Tax 7 min read March 2026

 The £100k interaction — where it gets powerful

 If your income is approaching £100,000, salary sacrifice becomes even more important.
 Above £100,000, your personal allowance tapers at 50p for every £1 earned — creating an effective 60% marginal tax rate between £100,000 and £125,140.
+The explains the full mechanics.

 Salary sacrifice pension contributions reduce your adjusted net income.
 Contribute enough to bring adjusted net income below £100,000 and you restore your personal allowance, effectively getting 60p of tax relief for every £1 sacrificed.
 This is the most tax-efficient thing a person in that income range can do.